 The course recognises that students with design potential may not always have the right qualifications, therefore we invite all eligible applicants for a visit or interview.
 The majority of students come from A Levels or Foundation courses, and we welcome students from other backgrounds and ages.
-A new International Design Foundation course run by PUIC (Plymouth University International College) offers direct entrance into our BA degree.
 Progression into MA Design postgraduate degree attracts discounted fees.
 The University of Plymouth is one of only two universities to have been awarded seven prestigious National Teaching Fellowships and also demonstrates research of both national and international excellence.
-With a track record of 'widening participation', business partnerships and vocational courses, it has a high rate of graduate employment and is committed to improving the student experience, demonstrated by significant investment in new facilities.
+With a track record of 'widening participation', business partnerships and vocational courses, it has a good rate of graduate employment and is committed to improving the student experience, demonstrated by significant investment in new facilities.